Sumner Welles: Later years

 Welles became a prominent commentator and author on foreign affairs.
 In 1945, he joined the American Broadcasting Company to guide the organization of the "Sumner Welles Peace Forum," a series of four radio broadcasts providing expert commentary on the San Francisco Conference, which wrote the founding document of the United Nations.
 He undertook a project to edit a series of volumes on foreign relations for Harvard University Press.

-In 1948, Welles authored We Need Not Fail, a short book that first presented a history and evaluated the competing claims to Palestine.
+In 1948, Welles wrote We Need Not Fail, a short book that first presented a history and evaluated the competing claims to Palestine.
 He argued that American policy should insist on the fulfillment of the 1947 promise of the United Nations General Assembly to establish two independent states within an economic union and policed by a United Nations force.
 He criticized American officials whose obsession with the Soviets required submission to Arab and oil interests.
 Enforcing the decision of the United Nations was his overarching concern because it was an opportunity to establish the organization's role on the international stage that no other interest could trump.

 Later that year, the American Jewish Congress presented Welles with a citation that praised his "courageous championing of the cause of Israel among the nations of the world."

 On December 7, 1948, Welles appeared before HCUA as part of its investigation into allegations between Whittaker Chambers and Alger Hiss (part of the Hiss Case).
 Later that month (and after the death of his friend Laurence Duggan), he suffered a serious heart attack.

 In April 1950, Senator Joseph McCarthy repeatedly charged that the Institute of Pacific Relations (IPR), an organization that fostered the study of the Far East and the Pacific, was a communist front.
 Welles was a member of the American branch of the IPR.

 He remained always in the public eye.
 For example, his departure on the Île de France for Europe was noted even as he declined to comment on charges made by McCarthy about communists in the State Department.

 He sold his estate outside Washington in 1952, when Oxon Hill Manor became the home of a "huge collection of Americana."

 In 1956, Confidential, a scandal magazine, published a report of the 1940 Pullman incident and linked it to his resignation from the State Department, along with additional instances of inappropriate sexual behavior or drunkenness.
 Welles had explained the 1940 incident to his family as nothing more than drunken conversation with the train staff.
 His son Benjamin Welles wrote of the incident in his father's biography as drunken advances to several porters at about 4 a.m. that were rejected and then reported to government and railway officials.